Connectivity and equilibrium in random games: Introduction

-The indifferent matching pennies game provides a \emph{small witness} the non-existence of pure Nash equilibria, which is a co-NP complete problem for bounded degree graphical games.
-Our analysis implies that, with high probability over bounded degree graphical games, there are short proofs for the non-existence of pure Nash equilibria which can be found efficiently.
-A related analysis and randomized algorithm was introduced for mixed Nash equilibria for 2 player games by B\'ar\'any et al.~\cite{Barany05}.
+Observe that if a graphical game contains an edge $(u,v)$ so that players $u$ and $v$ play the indifferent matching pennies game, then the game has no PNE.
+In particular, the indifferent matching pennies game provides a \textit {small witness} for the nonexistence of a PNE, which is a coNP-complete problem for bounded degree graphical games \cite {DBLPconftarkGottlobGS03}.
+Our analysis implies that, with high probability over bounded degree graphical games, there are short proofs for the nonexistence of PNE which can be found efficiently.
+A related analysis and randomized algorithm was introduced for mixed Nash equilibria in two-player games by B\'ar\'any, Vempala and Vetta \cite{Barany05}.